-WLAN detection for the WIDS only involves the detection of the 802.11 2.4 GHz and 5.0 GHz bands and does not need to include other bands supported by the 802.11 bands.
+WLAN detection for the WIDS requires monitoring of the 802.11 2.4 GHz, 5 GHz, and 6 GHz bands and does not need to include other bands supported within 802.11.
 If deemed necessary by the AO, the 3.6 GHz and 60 GHz may be included in the scope of the WIDS system.
-The WIDS system must monitor 802.11 channels within the 2.4 GHz and 5.0 GHz bands both inside and outside the local country's regulatory domain.
-The system must also perform protocol analysis of captured signals to detect violations of 802.11 WLAN standards.
+The WIDS system must monitor 802.11 channels within the 2.4 GHz, 5 GHz, and 6 GHz bands both inside and outside the local country's regulatory domain.
+The WIDS system must perform protocol analysis of captured signals to detect violations of 802.11 WLAN standards.
 If a WLAN Access System is monitored, then the WIDS must be able to process 802.11 traffic at the same data rate that the WLAN Access System supports.
-While in the controlled space, the WIDS must be able to geo-locate all WLAN emitters within the 802.11 2.4 GHz and 5.0 GHz bands.
-A WIDS may additionally have the capability to geo-locate devices communicated on supported 802.11 protocols to a 5 meter radius.
+While in the controlled space, the WIDS must be able to geo-locate all WLAN emitters within the 802.11 2.4 GHz, 5 GHz, and 6 GHz bands.
+A WIDS may additionally have the capability to geo-locate 802.11 devices to a 5 meter radius.